cozgun/cozgun.github.io/README.md

 #### Your graphs will be ready as you open the app.
 Not just for a specific date but any date you want.

-#### See loans variances by customers between two dates via a couple clicks.

 ## Technical details: